opencord/docs/prereqs/docker-registry.md

 More informations about docker registries can be found at <https://docs.docker.com/registry/>.

-> NOTE: *Insecure* registries can be used for development, POCs or lab trials. **You should not use this in production.** There are planty of documents online that guide you through secure registries setup.
+> **Note:** *Insecure* registries can be used for development, POCs or lab trials. **You should not use this in production.** There are planty of documents online that guide you through secure registry setup.

 ## Deploy a Registry Using Helm